heptarch/heptarch.github.io/drafts/cosmic.md

 \Phi \approx 4000/\text{m}^2\text{s}.
 $$

-We can get a density by assuming the cosmic rays form an isotropic gas, i.e. the same in every direction, travelling at close to the speed of light.
+We can get a density by assuming the cosmic rays form an isotropic gas, i.e. travelling equally in every direction, travelling at close to the speed of light.